-- the original design.
-People know they cannot stay at these schemes as they become frailer. - 4.2.2 In these situations the council can consider 'de-commissioning' and designating the scheme as general needs or for fitter older people only, or consider redeveloping the schemes. - 4.2.3 If Housing Committee agrees, in future, business case reports will be brought to committee on a case by case basis, where recommendations will be made on specific schemes which should be de-commissioned, including the sensitive rehousing of tenants and the delegation to the Head of Housing to stop lettings at the scheme in question and at named nearby schemes (to allow rehousing).
+- 4.2.1 There are a small number of schemes where it is not feasible or viable to make them fit for purpose.
+Reasons for this include structural or serious repair problems, the absence of a lift, distance from bus stops and shops, and other fundamental accessibility issues resulting from the original design.
+People know they cannot stay at these schemes as they become frailer. - 4.2.2 In these situations the council can consider 'de-commissioning' and designating the scheme as general needs or for fitter older people only, or consider redeveloping the schemes. - 4.2.3 If Housing Committee agrees, in future, business case reports will be brought to Housing Committee on a case by case basis, where recommendations will be made on specific schemes which should be de-commissioned.
+Each report will include plans for tenant consultation and for the sensitive rehousing of tenants, requesting Housing committee's agreement for officers to consult the affected tenants.
+The results of the consultation will be fed back to a subsequent housing committee for a decision on the future of the scheme.